Advanced Sphinx Configuration

 However, you can change this value.
 Firstly, in your

-Don’t forget to rebuild your Sphinx indexes so the daemon is aware of the change.
+Don’t forget to reconfigure and restart your Sphinx daemon so it is aware of the change.

 And you also need to specify it in your searches (Sphinx doesn’t assume you want the higher number by default):